d-zo/SimpleScriptGenerator/README.md

    variables (with double underscore before and after variable name).
    In the section `Nachbereitung` additional variable names used in the script may be defined.
    When exporting to a script,
-   variables use either a default format unless a format is specified for their name here.
+   variables use a default format unless a format is specified for their name here.
  - `einstellungen.json` provides the default state and default internal variables for a new project as required by `vorlagenlogik.json`.
    The structure will be used to internally represent, load and save projects.